ddsbook/blog/2015/drafts/makeover-fixing-a-survey-response-chart.md

                                       "Don't know / \nDoes not hold"))) %>% mutate(percent=ifelse(Response!="Likely", -percent, percent)) -> lik

-We'll use a stacked area chart that's zero-centered between "Likely" and the rest of the answers and add a marker line at 0%.
-This will enable our brains to compare the length of the bars vs focusing on errantly calculating area (which can happen in 100% stacked bar charts).
+We'll use a stacked area chart that's zero-centered between "Likely" and the rest of the answers and add a marker line at 0%, both to enable our brains to compare the length of the bars vs focusing on errantly calculating area (which can happen in 100% stacked bar charts).

 Choosing colors wisely will also let our eyes group the non-"Likely" segments together but also easily enables us to separate them logically.